Bartolomejka/DCE-MRI_Regularization_MRM/README.md

 *Terms of Use*

 This code can be freely used for research purposes by academic organizations.
-If you use it in your research, please cite the papers above.
+If you use it in your research, please cite the paper above.